Concatenations in subshifts defined by linear orders and poles of the Artin-Mazur zeta function

-\begin{rmk} The argument above means that to check a pair is tunable, one can first check part 1, and next show that for any $w\in W_n$, $\prev(w)$ is $w$ with one letter changed, where the letter is either the last one or is followed by a suffix that is shared by all periodic words. \end{rmk}
+\begin{remark} The argument above means that to check a pair is tunable, one can first check part 1, and next show that for any $w\in W_n$, $\prev(w)$ is $w$ with one letter changed, where the letter is either the last one or is followed by a suffix that is shared by all periodic words. \end{remark}

-From now on we always assume that our $(\Gamma, O)$ is tunable.\\
+From now on we always assume that our $(\Gamma, O)$ is tunable.

-\begin{dfn} Let $(w, w')$ be a tuning pair, $v$ an admissible word in the setting of $(\Gamma_2, O_2)$ as in Example \ref{unim}.
+\begin{definition} Let $(w, w')$ be a tuning pair, $v$ an admissible word in the setting of $(\Gamma_2, O_2)$ as in Example \ref{unim}.
 Then by the {\em tuning} of $w$ by $v$ we mean the word

 such that